-MUST had various operating leases in effect during the year ended June 30, 2014.
-Rent expense for the years ended June 30, 2014 and 2013 was \$304,529 and \$388,762, respectively.
+MUST had various operating leases in effect during the years ended June 30, 2015 and 2014.
+Rent expense for the years ended June 30, 2015 and 2014 was \$323,953 and \$304,529, respectively.
 The leases include rental of office space, warehouse space, and residential apartments.
 The apartments are for use by consumers.
 The leases are one to three year operating leases with various starting and ending dates.
 Minimum rentals, on an annual basis, are as follows: